lavalink-devs/Lavalink/IMPLEMENTATION.md

 }
 ```

-Decode multiple tracks into info their info
+Decodes multiple tracks into their info
 > `/decodetracks` is deprecated and for removal in v4
 ```
 POST /v3/decodetracks